It was seven years since our last South African hunting trip to the Eastern Cape with Nick Bowker.

 Our South African Hunting Trip

 One of the coolest things happened late this afternoon.
-While we were looking for a big Warthog, we spotted a nice Kudu that will be a shooter in another year or two.
+While looking for a big Warthog, we spotted a nice Kudu that will be a shooter in another year or two.

 We slowly walked towards him, going into the wind, and got to within 35-40 yards of him before he finally spotted us.
-We have this stalk on video, and it was a moment we will never forget.
+We have this stalk on video; it was a moment we will never forget.

 You could see the “Oh Shit” expression on the Kudu’s face before bolting off.

-I included a snip from a screenshot of the video so you can see how close we ended up moving in on this impressive animal (sorry, the clarity of this isn’t the best due to pausing a video).
+I included a snip from a screenshot of the video so you can see how close we ended up moving in on this impressive animal (sorry, this clarity isn’t the best due to pausing a video).